 “After we were done speaking, Martin Harris arose and said he was sorry for any man who rejected the Book of Mormon for he knew it was true, he said he had hefted the plates repeatedly in a box with only a tablecloth or handkerchief over them, but he never saw them only as he saw a city through a mountain.
 And said that he never should have told that the testimony of the eight was false, if it had not been picked out of air but should have let it passed as it was.”
 This is damning evidence against the testimony of the witnesses.

+Martin Harris earned a well-known proclivity for visions.
 When questioned by a Palmyra lawyer, who pointedly asked: “Did you see the plates …with your bodily eyes?”
 Martin replied, “I did not see them as I do that pencil case, I saw them with the eye of faith; I saw them just as distinctly as I see anything around me – though at the time they were covered with a cloth.”
 Later he said he “saw the angel turn the golden leaves over and over.”
 Apologists may claim that such a visionary experience cannot be dismissed, but it is not the same as a physical one.
-And if the gold plates were real, one must wonder why the witnesses didn’t have physical experiences with them?
+And if the gold plates were real, one must wonder why the witnesses didn’t have physical experiences with them.

 Upon separating from Mormonism, Harris joined the Strangites, served a mission and bore frequent testimony of that new truth.
 Soon thereafter, Harris became a Whitmerite, before eventually shifting his allegiance yet again to William Smith as the true successor of the assassinated prophet Joseph Smith.
 Phineas H. Young told Brigham Young that Harris’s later testimony of Shakerism was “greater than it was of the Book of Mormon.”
 There is no evidence that Martin ever denied his testimonies of any of the varied religions he embraced.
-But he also seemed not to see any contradiction in moving from one to another.
-He certainly didn’t see the LDS church as “the one true church.”
+He also seemed not to see any contradiction in moving from one to another, and certainly didn’t see the LDS church as “the one true church.”

-Still penniless and estranged at age 85, Harris petitioned and was granted $200 and logistic support to move Harris, Utah by Brigham Young provided $200.
-There he reunited with his family.
-When Harris re-affiliated with the Brighamite branch of Mormonism late in life, he was said to have been in a feeble state, and remained dependent upon the Church for financial aid until his death in 1875.
-A man in such a condition of dependency would remain unlikely to offend his hosts by changing his testimony.
+Still penniless and estranged at the age of 85, Harris petitioned the church and was granted $200 and logistic support to relocate him to Utah.
+Harris was reported to have been in a feeble state and remained dependent upon the church for financial aid until his death in 1875.

 His awkward final testimony was attested to by three witnesses.
 Martin’s sincerity was seldom in question, while his credibility and reliability remain open to investigation.